Isometric path complexity of graphs: Introduction

 \section{Introduction}

+Finding properties of graph classes that can be exploited to develop efficient algorithms is a popular direction of research in graph theory.
+It has motivated researchers to define varieties of graph parameters, study their combinatorial properties, and develop efficient algorithms based on them.
+Identifying graph classes where these parameters are bounded is also fundamental to establish their relevance.
+Some of them are bounded for seemingly unrelated classes, e.g. \emph{mim-width}~\cite{BELMONTE201354,JAFFKE2020153} or \emph{twin-width}~\cite{twinwidth}, showing unexpected structural similarities between these classes.
+In this paper, we study the \emph{isometric path complexity} that is initially motivated by an algorithmic application.
+We show that it can be computed in polynomial time and that it is bounded on three graph classes studied in different research areas in graph theory.

+{\textbf{The isometric path cover problem.}} {Recently, Chakraborty et al.~\cite{ChakrabortyD0FG22} introduced a parameter called \emph{isometric path antichain cover number} of a graph $G$, denoted as $\ipac{G}$ (see Definition~\ref{D:acWidth}) in the context of an algorithmic problem known as the \IPC.}

-A path is \emph{isometric} if it is a shortest path between its endpoints.
+A path is \emph{isometric} if it is a shortest path between its endpoints\footnote{{Sometimes isometric paths are also referred to as geodesic paths in the literature.}}.
 An \emph{isometric path cover} of a graph $G$ is a set of isometric paths such that each vertex of~$G$ belongs to at least one of the paths.
 The \emph{isometric path number} of $G$ is the smallest size of an isometric path cover of $G$.
-Given a graph $G$ and an integer $k$, the objective of {the algorithmic problem} \IPC is to decide if there exists an isometric path cover of cardinality at most $k$. \IPC has been {introduced} and studied in the context of pursuit-evasion games~\cite{cop-decs,AF84}.
+Given a graph $G$ and an integer $k$, the objective of \IPC is to decide if there exists an isometric path cover of cardinality at most $k$.

+\IPC has been {introduced} and studied in the context of pursuit-evasion games~\cite{cop-decs,AF84}.
 However, until recently the algorithmic aspects of \IPC remained unexplored.
-After proving that \IPC remains NP-hard on \emph{chordal graphs} (graphs without any induced cycle of length at least 4), Chakraborty et al.~\cite{ChakrabortyD0FG22} provided constant-factor approximation algorithms for many graph classes, including \emph{interval graphs}, chordal graphs, and more generally, graphs with bounded \emph{treelength}.
-To prove the approximation ratio of their algorithm, the authors introduced a parameter called \emph{isometric path antichain cover number} of a graph $G$, denoted as $\ipac{G}$ (see Definition~\ref{D:acWidth}), and proved $(i)$ when $\ipac{G}$ is bounded by a constant, \IPC admits a constant-factor approximation algorithm on $G$; and $(ii)$ the isometric path antichain cover number of graphs with bounded \emph{treelength} is bounded.
+After proving that \IPC remains NP-hard on \emph{chordal graphs} (graphs without any induced cycle of length at least 4), Chakraborty et al.~\cite{ChakrabortyD0FG22} provided constant-factor approximation algorithms for many graph classes, including \emph{interval graphs}, chordal graphs, and more generally, graphs with bounded \emph{treelength}. {The authors proved the bound on the approximation ratio by showing that the isometric path antichain cover number of the above graph classes is bounded by a constant.} Specifically, they proved that $(i)$ when $\ipac{G}$ is bounded by a constant, \IPC admits a constant-factor approximation algorithm on $G$; and $(ii)$ the isometric path antichain cover number of graphs with bounded \emph{treelength} is bounded.